fncokg/pandoc-tex-numbering/README.md

 You can set the following variables in the metadata of your LaTeX file to customize the behavior of the filter:

 ### General
 - `number-figures`: Whether to number the figures.
-Default is `True`.
+Default is `true`.
 - `number-tables`: Whether to number the tables.
-Default is `True`.
+Default is `true`.
 - `number-equations`: Whether to number the equations.
-Default is `True`.
+Default is `true`.
 - `number-sections`: Whether to number the sections.
-Default is `True`.
+Default is `true`.
 - `number-reset-level`: The level of the section that will reset the numbering.
 Default is 1.
 For example, if the value is 2, the numbering will be reset at every second-level section and shown as "1.1.1", "3.2.1" etc.
+- `data-export-path`: Where to export the filter data.
+Default is `None`, which means no data will be exported.
+If set, the data will be exported to the specified path in the JSON format.
+This is useful for further usage of the filter data in other scripts or filter-debugging.
+- `auto-labelling`: Whether to automatically add identifiers (labels) to figures and tables without labels.
+Default is `true`.
+This has no effect on the output appearance but can be useful for cross-referencing in the future (for example, in the `.docx` output this will ensure that all your figures and tables have a unique auto-generated bookmark).

 ### Equations
 - `multiline-environments`: Possible multiline environment names separated by commas.
 Default is "cases,align,aligned,gather,multline,flalign".
 The equations under these environments will be numbered line by line.